Austin Davis (politician): Committee assignments

-Lieutenant gubernatorial campaign
+Lieutenant Governor of Pennsylvania

+Election

 On December 14, 2021, it was reported that Davis would enter the 2022 race for Lieutenant Governor of Pennsylvania, after being selected by presumptive Democratic gubernatorial nominee Josh Shapiro to be his running mate.
 Pennsylvania law requires that a lieutenant gubernatorial candidate must run independent of the gubernatorial candidate in the primary.

 On November 8, 2022, Shapiro and Davis handily defeated the Republican ticket of Doug Mastriano and Carrie DelRosso in the general election.
 Davis became the first African American to be elected lieutenant governor and the first millennial to win statewide office in Pennsylvania.

+Tenure

-Having been sworn in at age 33, he is youngest lieutenant governor in Pennsylvania history.
+Upon his swearing in at age 33, Davis became the youngest lieutenant governor in Pennsylvania history.
+He is also the youngest current lieutenant governor in the United States.
+In 2024, Davis was chosen as the chair of the Democratic Lieutenant Governors Association.

 Personal life

-Davis met his wife, Blayre Holmes, at the August Wilson Center in 2012.
-The two were married September 1, 2017.
-They live in his lifelong hometown of McKeesport, Pennsylvania.
+Davis met his wife, Blayre Holmes, the Director of Community Relations for the Pittsburgh Steelers, at the August Wilson Center in 2012.
+The two were married on September 1, 2017.
+They live in Allegheny County, Pennsylvania.
+The couple had their first child, a daughter, in September of 2023.

 Davis has served on the board of directors of the YMCA of Greater Pittsburgh, The Consortium for Public Education, Communities in Schools of Pittsburgh, Auberle, Adonai Center for Black Males, Small Seeds Development, and the Urban League of Greater Pittsburgh Charter School.